dgrankvist/sound-detect/README.md

 * screen.h - header file for the screen control functions
 * sound.c - source code for doing the recording, analyzing the recording and outputing information
 * sound.h - header file for processing the sound recording
+* sound.php - handles receiving the data to the server, passes values to sound_log.txt file and the latest value to levels.txt for sound.html to display in web interface
+* sound.html - web interface, uses HTML5 canvas to display the latest sound levels received from the Raspberry Pi.

 ## License